-Over the last few decades, the quality of epilepsy and seizure treatments has improved dramatically.
-New medications are coming to the market each year — but with hefty price tags.
-These newer treatments tend to be more expensive than older treatments.
+New epilepsy medications are being released to the market each year — but with high price tags.
+Other newer treatments are also usually more expensive than older treatments.

-If you have seizures or have been diagnosed with epilepsy, you may need to take drugs on a daily basis.
-Paying for your medication can be a burden, but there are actions you can take to keep costs in check.
+You may need to take medications on a daily basis if you have seizures or have been diagnosed with epilepsy.
+Paying for your medication can feel difficult, but there’s plenty you can do to help keep costs in check.

 Eslicarbazepine acetate (Aptiom)